Lindsay was 4 weeks postpartum when she found out she had Pelvic Organ Prolapse.

 She left that doctor’s appointment, feeling devasted, like her life was over.

 Lindsay’s experience with her first physical therapist was awful.
-She did not think he knew what he was doing.
+They did no internal pelvic floor muscle assessments, and she was seeing no improvement.
 After a month, she decided to find someone on her own.

-She switched to a woman who had pretty good reviews in her area.
+She switched to another local PT who had pretty good reviews in her area.
 Again, after a month, though, she felt like they were not making any progress.
-She had been doing all of the exercises as recommended, but saw no improvement.
-This second therapist, did do internal exams, but mainly ultrasound to see where everything was at, and didn’t really give concrete recommendations based on the ultrasound.
+This second therapist, did do internal exams, but mainly ultrasound to see where everything was positioned, and didn’t really give Lindsay any concrete recommendations based on the ultrasound.

-Two months after my diagnosis, Lindsay still felt lost.
+Two months after her diagnosis, Lindsay still felt lost.
 She was referred to an acupuncturist, by a midwife who said she had heard they might be able to help her.
-When Lindsay was at her appointment with this acupuncturist, after hearing about Lindsay’s struggles with the two other PT’s, the acupuncturist told her about me!!
+When Lindsay was at her appointment with this acupuncturist, after hearing about Lindsay’s struggles with the two other PT’s, the acupuncturist told her about me (Dr. Kelly)!!

 This time, Lindsay did her research on what she was wanting out of therapy.
 She gave me a call, and asked me a long list of questions.